 Dingoes measure 3.5 – 4 feet (1.1 – 1.2 metres) in length and weigh 23 – 32 kilograms (50 – 70 pounds).
 They have a tail length of 30 – 33 centimetres (12 – 13 inches) and stand around 48 – 58 centimetres (19 – 23 inches) at shoulder height.
 Males are larger and heavier than females.

-Dingoes vary in colour having reddish brown, black or sandy coloured coats and white chests.
+Dingoes vary in color having reddish brown, black or sandy colored coats and white chests.
 They have a bushy tail and, like wolves and other wild dogs, dingoes have larger carnassials (large teeth found in many carnivorous mammals, used for shearing flesh and bone) and canine teeth.

 Dingoes have very agile wrists which are capable of rotation.
 This enables a dingo to use its paw like a hand and even to turn door handles.
 As well as agile wrists, a dingo is also capable of turning its head through almost 180 degrees in each direction.
 Dingoes ears are permanently erect and they have narrow, sloped eyes.